apple/swift-argument-parser/Documentation/01 Getting Started.md

 }
 ```

-The default name specification is `.long`, which uses a property's with a two-dash prefix. `.short` uses only the first letter of a property's name with a single-dash prefix, and allows combining groups of short options.
+The default name specification is `.long`, which uses a property's name with a two-dash prefix. `.short` uses only the first letter of a property's name with a single-dash prefix, and allows combining groups of short options.
 You can specify custom short and long names with the `.customShort(_:)` and `.customLong(_:)` methods, respectively, or use the combined `.shortAndLong` property to specify the common case of both the short and long derived names.

 ## Providing Help